thecodeassassin/influxdb.com/content/docs/v0.9/administration/authentication.md

 If both are present in the same request, user credentials specified in the URL query parameters take precedence over those specified in Basic Auth.

 User credentials are checked on every request.
-If the request supplies valid credentials for a user in the cluster, the request is processed.
+If the request supplies valid credentials for an existing user, the request is processed.
 Otherwise, the request is rejected and returns a `401 Unauthorized` HTTP error code.
-An authenticated request may still fail if the user is not _authorized_ to execute the requested operation.
+An authenticated request may still fail if the user is not [authorized](authentication.html) to execute the requested operation.

 _Example_